The London Archives: Charities

-LMA's holdings of charities records date from the early 17th century and include notable foundations such as Archbishop Tenison's Grammar School, the Corporation of the Sons of the Clergy and Sutton's Hospital (Charterhouse) which was founded by Thomas Sutton in 1611 for the benefit of distressed gentlemen and the education of poor boys.
+The London Archives' holdings of charities records date from the early 17th century and include notable foundations such as Archbishop Tenison's Grammar School, the Corporation of the Sons of the Clergy and Sutton's Hospital (Charterhouse) which was founded by Thomas Sutton in 1611 for the benefit of distressed gentlemen and the education of poor boys.
 Many of the charities are concerned with housing, education and medicine.
 One of the major collections is that of the Charity Organisation Society, now known as the Family Welfare Association which was formed to make sure that charitable organisations did not overlap with each other in terms of what they were trying to achieve.

 Amongst the many archives of housing associations held, are records of the Hampstead Garden Suburb.
 The Hampstead Garden Suburb was the vision and accomplishment of Henrietta Barnett who together with her husband Canon Samuel Augustus Barnett set about creating an estate where the working classes could live within pleasant surroundings.
 The land near Hampstead was purchased via the Hampstead Garden Suburb Trust that she had formed.
 A total of 323 acre were purchased for £140,000 by 1907.
 The idea was that the estate would be aesthetically pleasing consisting of low-density housing and thoroughly planned with a mix of buildings and nature.
 The community would be served by a range of local amenities including churches, libraries, schools, an institute of education and shops.
 Henrietta wanted to bring different classes together in one area.
 Unfortunately though the houses may have been more modest, they were still too expensive for many working-class people.
 Increased building costs and the shortage of local employment meant that the suburb would become largely middle-class.
 By 1936 building was virtually complete and the suburb was home to some 16,000 people.
 The collection is particularly valuable to those interested in the history of planned settlements, architecture and the life and work of Henrietta Barnett.
 The archive consists of records of suburb organisations and recreational societies, education institutions and approximately 10,000 plans and 10,000 photographs.